jccriado/matchingtools/doc/creation_model.rst

 concatenation of the tensors they contain, see :meth:`Operator.__mul__`).

-*effective* treats in a special way tensors whose name starts and ends with square or curly brakets.
+Effective treats in a special way tensors whose name starts and ends with square or curly brakets.
 A tensor name enclosed in square brakets is understood as a (complex) number to be read from the name using ``float(name[1:-1])``.
 The function :func:`number_op`